jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Establish a Timeframe

 You don't want to be racing on this map forever.
-You need to be realistic and ask yourself how much time we have for this.
-Estimating time to complete tasks in software is hard.
-We'll try our best by using something I like to call the **Timeframe Formula**:
+You need to be realistic and ask yourself how much time you have for this.
+Estimating time to complete tasks is hard.
+You can use what I like to call the **Timeframe Formula**:

 Take the length of months you want to work on this, multiple by 4 to give the amount in weeks.
 Then multiple it by the number of hours per week that you want to dedicate.